Proto:Sonic the Hedgehog 2 (Genesis)/CENSOR Prototype

-- Chemical Plant's loops are still slanted like the Nick Arcade and Simon Wai prototypes.
+- Chemical Plant's loops are still slanted like in the Nick Arcade and Simon Wai prototypes.

-- While selecting "1 PLAYER", hold A, then press Start.
+- While selecting "1 PLAYER", hold A and press Start.

 - Collision-changing objects are not shown in debug mode, even if edit mode is activated.